 UEA awards a number of Music Scholarships every year, to students who show exceptional musical achievement and commitment.
-These awards go towards one-to-one tuition and coaching, by leading professionals.
-The awards are designed to encourage the recipients to develop their technique, musicianship, performance and leadership skills.
+The awards are intended to encourage the recipients to develop their musical and leadership skills in order that they may contribute significantly to music at UEA.
+A high standard of performance is expected, but equally important is a clear commitment to take leading roles in the musical life of the University.

 Purpose of UEA Music Scholarship Scheme